 Sales taxes and certain intergovernmental revenues, such as the utilities franchise tax, collected and held by the State at year-end on behalf of the Village are recognized as revenue.
 Sales taxes are considered a shared revenue for the Village of St. Helena because the tax is levied by the Pender County and then remitted to and distributed by the State.
 Most intergovernmental revenues and sales and services are not susceptible to accrual because generally they are not measurable until received in cash.
-Grant revenues which are unearned at year-end are recorded as unearned revenues.
+All taxes, including those dedicated for specific purposes are reported as general revenues rather than program revenues.
 Under the terms of grant agreements, the Village funds certain programs by a combination of specific cost-reimbursement grants, categorical block grants, and general revenues.
 Thus, when program expenses are incurred, there is both restricted and unrestricted net position available to finance the program.
 It is the Village's policy to first apply cost-reimbursement grant resources to such programs, followed by categorical block grants, and then general revenues.